epfl-ada/ada-2024-project-sar/README.md

    Features include posters, backdrops, budget, revenue, release dates, languages, production countries and companies.

 4. **Film dialogue from The Pudding**:
    This dataset contains the distribution of the script to the different actors of the movie.
+The dataset is used to compute the share of the script given to women actress and is available to download on this [github page](https://github.com/matthewfdaniels/scripts/)

 **Methods:**